inkVerb/VIP/601/Lesson-09.md

     command: echo "I'm running ${COMPOSE_PROJECT_NAME}"
 ```

-  - With this file in the same directory, simply run:# `docker compose up -d`
+  - With this file in the same directory, simply run :# `docker compose up -d`

 - These ***example*** files are templates and require other things to be in place
   - Such `.yaml` files are likely budled for the SysAdmin to deploy